The Worst Christmas Ever, Part 5

 I wrote back as soon as I could see clearly.

 I wept when I read this.
 You must be listening carefully to our Father, because this had to be from Him!
 I have not bought the first present for the children.
 I kept thinking, as soon as this one crisis is over, but it just won’t get over.

 That weekend, they had an event with their homeschool group.
 They explained they needed to leave early because they were going shopping for the Young children.
 When their friends asked them why, they told them what we were facing and everyone insisted on joining them.
 The day before Christmas Eve, they showed up at our house and filled our home with love and gifts.

 Christmas morning as we take turns opening presents, I always ask each person who gave them the gift so I can take notes so that we can all send thank you notes later.
 Nearly every time a child picked up a present that morning, they said, “This one is from Jesus.”
 Y’all.

 Even though it’s been ten years, I am crying now writing this.
 Crying tears of amazement and joy.
 Yes, trials will come.
 Yes, you will get to the end of your own ability.
 But, if you are trusting Jesus as your Savior, you are never alone.
 Never forgotten.
 He even cares about the little things.
 He led a couple of strangers to buy Christmas presents for our children!

 In the midst of the storm, there is peace.
 There is provision.
 There is glory.

 May the Lord who answers prayers before they are spoken, meet your every need.
 He does that.
 We’ve seen it happen.

 Oh!
-And Hal has been cancer-free for eight years now!
+And Hal has been cancer-free for over nine years now!